RenaGao/RenaGao.github.io/source/_posts/interview-report.md

 All four interviewees reported that the pandemic had affected their plan of finding an internship or a part-time job in Australia.
 For example, Katrina claimed that she had lost her part-time job as a volunteer teacher due to the budget cut in the pandemic.
 For Jasmine, she could hardly find an internship in Australia after the lockdown.
 Also, Siri mentioned two reasons that he gave up finding internships in Australia: Firstly, he believed that job opportunities have decreased after the pandemic, making it difficult to find relevant positions in Melbourne; Secondly, it was for safety reasons.

-> "I’m worried to get affected if I go out to work, and no one would take care of me if I got sick” — Siri
+<p class="note note-primary">"I’m worried to get affected if I go out to work, and no one would take care of me if I got sick” — Siri</p>

 Unlike the other three participants, compared to finding a job, Clarisse would focus more on learning since she did not have much language-related background.
 Accumulating professional knowledge was her primary goal in her early stage of linguistic learning.